This website is no longer actively maintained.

 Note

-Our own implementation of this method is actually strange and experimental.
+Our own implementation of this method is experimental.

-The results look good, but do not take care of contingencies equalities, yet frequent votes on small, sharp then these disputes arbitrarily.
-Paradoxically, our implementation is more reliable on large elections as small.
+The results look good, but it does not handle contingency equalities, which are frequent in small votes; such disputes are then resolved arbitrarily.
+Paradoxically, our implementation is more reliable on large elections than small ones.

 Kemeny-Young